 12. NOTICES

-12.1 Any notices or other communications given under this Agreement shall be given in writing and in the case of those given to the Licensor shall be sent to the Deputy Secretary, Trinity House, Tower Hill, London, EC3N 4DH and in the case of the Licensee to its company secretary at its registered office.
+12.1 Any notices or other communications given under this Agreement shall be given in writing and in the case of those given to the Licensor shall be sent to the Deputy Secretary, Trinity Houseand in the case of the Licensee to its company secretary at its registered office.

 12.2 Any such notice or other communication shall be deemed to have reached the party to whom it is addressed - in the case of fax, electronic or digital transmissions on the same day provided receipt is confirmed and in the case of a letter or personal delivery on the day of receipt by the person to whom it is addressed.